temochka/macos-automation/README.md

 ## Alfred

+### Browser Hotkey

+Press ⌘+⇧+B to launch the default browser from anywhere.
+This is especially useful if you use different browsers on different computers.

 ### GitHub Bookmarks

 An Alfred workflow to quickly jump to any of your GitHub repositories, private or public.
 Requires `jq` (`brew install jq`) and a GitHub account.

+* Use `gh` keyword to fuzzy-search GitHub repo you have access to.
+* Use `gh-refresh` keyword to periodically refresh the cached repository list.

+### Rubygems

+* Use `gem` keyword to look up gems on rubygems.org

 ## Mail